distributed-timetable-assistant/doc/src/en/design/README.md

 *   **Competition:** Multiple solvers can attempt the same problem, driving up solution quality.

 ### 2. Reactive Evaluation & Scoring
-DTA employs a **reactive** scoring model.
+DiTA employs a **reactive** scoring model.
 Solution scores are not static; they adjust based on the changing state of resources.
 *   **Dynamic Scoring:** If a resource (e.g., a specific lab) becomes overbooked globally, solutions relying on it may see their scores drop in real-time.
 *   **Fairness:** The system penalizes conflicts and rewards efficient resource usage proportionally.